 Establish Authority in Your Industry

-Earn 5 post shares this week.
+Earn five post shares this week.

 Generate Qualified Leads

 Increasing revenue is exactly what most marketing plans are targeted at.
-Therefore, improving the return on investment (ROI) is a common result to be embedded into a marketing goal.
+Therefore, improving the return on investment (ROI) is a common result embedded into a marketing goal.
 The latter may be like this: